Mtsumi/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 4. Print float

-### 4-print_float.py prints the float stored in the variable number with a precision of 2 digits..
+### 4-print_float.py prints the float stored in the variable number with a precision of 2 digits.

+## 5. Print string

+### 5-print_string.py prints 3 times a string stored in the variable str, followed by its first 9 characters.